dzaima/APL/AndroidIDE/readme.md

 [Download APK](https://github.com/dzaima/APL/releases)

-By default this interprets dzaima/APL, but to connect to Dyalog APL (through JSONServer), in Dyalog do:
+By default, this interprets dzaima/APL, but to connect to Dyalog APL (through JSONServer), in Dyalog do:

 ```apl
 )LOAD path/to/JSONServer/Distribution/JSONServer.dws